This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 Today, the wild west-themed shopping mall consists of a drug store (where it all began), gift shops, restaurant, chapel and various other stores.
 There are historic photos, an arcade and a panning/mining experience for the kids.

 In downtown Custer, several intersections have colorful painted bison.
 Created between 2007 and 2016, they were an art project showcasing original bison artwork.
 Contributions came from artists around the US.
 Many were auctioned off.
 These are the beautiful remainders.
-The downtown has unique shops and cafes for you to explore.
+The downtown has unique shops and cafes to explore.

-More Places to See in South Dakota
+Places to See in Eastern South Dakota

 Porter Sculpture Park

-Porter Sculpture Park is a quirky collection of metal artwork by Wayne Porter set in a 10-acre grassy field.
+Porter Sculpture Park is a quirky collection of metal artwork by Wayne Porter set in an 18-acre grassy field.
 He is self-taught.
 He adapted the blacksmithing skills his father taught him creating larger-than-life art.
 One of his largest pieces, a 60 foot bull head, needed to be brought to the site in 2 pieces.
 The park is open daily mid-May to mid-September for a small entrance fee.
 It is just off I90 about 30 miles west of Sioux Falls, South Dakota.

 Mitchell Corn Palace